March 19 St. Mary's Coronavirus Updates LexLeader

 Gov. Larry Hogan announced at a news conference March 16 statewide restrictions on all bars, restaurants, movie theaters, and gyms.
 These businesses are closed.
 Some drive-throughs can remain open and carry-out and food delivery service will still be available.
 Grocery stores and pharmacies will remain open.

-Local liquor stores, bars, and restaurants with questions relating to alcohol service should contact the Alcohol Beverage Board of St. Mary’s County by calling 301-475-4200, ext.
+Local liquor stores, bars, and restaurants with questions relating to alcohol service should contact the Alcohol Beverage Board of St. Mary’s County at 301-475-4200, ext.
 71600.
-Local grocery stores and retailers that are permitted to stay open are encouraged to consider implementing curb-side pickup or delivery services if possible.